Codecademy/docs/content/pandas/concepts/dataframe/terms/loc/loc.md

 **Note:** `.loc` is not a method, it is a property indexed via square brackets.

-Inside the square brackets are specified indicies for `rows` and, optionally, specified indicies for `columns`.
+Inside the square brackets are specified indices for `rows` and, optionally, specified indices for `columns`.

 The indicies to access can be specified in several ways: